darklab8/fl-ctrlv/README.md

 # Description

 Making Ctrl-V work for the game Freelancer(2003).
-Providing versions for Linux and Windows.
+Providing versions for
+- Windows
+- Linux (X11) (should work Ubuntu at least as it was compiled on it.)
+    - If it will not work for other linuxes... you need to compile it from this specific Linux u have

 # Download